plandes/deeplearn/README.md

 [![Python 3.7][python37-badge]][python37-link]

-This deep learning library was designed to provide consistent and reproducible results.
-It contains a utilities I used in my own research that have some intersection with:
+This deep learning library was designed to provide consistent and reproducible results (see the [full documentation]).

+Features:
-* Easy to set configuration and framework to allow for programmatic debugging of neural networks.
+* Easy to configure and framework to allow for programmatic [debugging] of neural networks.
-* Reproduciblity of results
+* [Reproducibility] of results
-  * All random seed state is persisted.
+  * All [random seed state] is persisted in the trained model files.
   * Persisting of keys and key order across train, validation and test sets.
 * Analysis of results with complete metrics available.
-* Vectorization framework that allows for pickling tensors.
+* A [vectorization] framework that allows for pickling tensors.
 * Additional layers
   * Convolution layer dimensionality calculation.
   * Recurrent layers that abstracts RNN, GRU and LSTM.
   * Conditional random field layer.
 * Pandas interface to easily create and vectorize features.
+* Multi-process for time consuming CPU feature [vectorization] requiring little to no coding.
 * Resource and tensor deallocation with memory management.
 * Plotting utilities.

 Much of the code provides convenience functionality to [PyTorch].
 However, there is functionality that could be used for other deep learning APIs.